Maximising quality time: How reading can benefit all members of the family

 Studies have found that reading just for fun, can make a significant difference with how your grandchild may perform at school.
 It is understood that children who regularly read in their free-time or with family members can build upon their vocabulary and understanding of different words and topics.

 Not only does it improve general knowledge, reading outside of school can increase children’s understanding and tolerance towards different cultures and religions.

-When bringing reading into the family home it’s important to have a mixed variety of reading material.
-You and the younger members of your family can find inspiration from many different reading materials.
-Whether it’s fiction, non-fiction, comic books, magazines or recipe books, it’s important to read anything and everything that can bring about questions or an exploration into conversation.
+When bringing reading into the family home it’s important to have a variety of reading materials as you and the younger members of your family can find inspiration from reading many different types of book.
+Whether it’s fiction, non-fiction, comic books, magazines or recipe books, it’s important to read anything and everything that can inspire questions and conversation.

 By regularly making time to read, you are forming good habits within your grandchild, rather than them heading straight to the television or tablet; bringing balance to the resources they use for knowledge and creativity.